AdrianMartinezCode/AnnotationWebAppSpring/README.md

      password : String
    }
 ```
-3. Show all annotation groups of the current user logged.
+3. (RESPONSE) Show all annotation groups of the current user logged.

    /api/annotationgroups
    Is a response, the fields are: